libersoft-org/telegram-memory-game/INSTALL.md

   - **port** - your web server's network port (ignored if you're not running a standalone server)
   - **socket_path** - path to a unix socket file (ignored if you're running standalone server)
 - **other** section:
+  - **sessions_life** - how many seconds we store users' sessions - for example: 2592000 = 30 days
+  - **sessions_update** - after how many seconds should we check for old sessions - for example: 21600 = every 6 hours,
   - **db_file** - the file name of the database for storing users and their logins
   - **bot_run** - true / false (**true** - run the bot, **false** - do not run the bot)
   - **bot_token** - your Telegram Bot token